arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

     content: |
       **Role:** I served as *Lead Designer* for Netfabb Simulation Utility versions 2017 and 2018.
 This is a new desktop application within the Netfabb suite that enables engineers to simulate professional-grade metal printing processes in order to [predict distortion](https://blogs.autodesk.com/netfabb/2018/10/30/netfabb-simulation-research-validation-distortion-compensation/), [alleviate support structure failure](https://blogs.autodesk.com/netfabb/2018/06/12/netfabb-simulation-research-validation-support-failure-prediction/), and [avoid potential damage](https://blogs.autodesk.com/netfabb/2018/06/12/netfabb-simulation-research-validation-moving-source/) to machines & hardware.
 Metal printing is inherently expensive and time-consuming, so using simulation to avoid errors is a major cost saver for our customers.

       Being a new product built on acquired technology, I was deeply involved in market, industry, and user research.
 This also enabled me to get closer exposure to product management, as I was more involved in strategic planning and formulating the product roadmap than in previous roles.
-Our small team had freedom to work closely with early adopters in the space, moving fast to test our hypotheses in working code as part of a tight feedback loop with real users who were running weekly test builds.
+Our small team had the freedom to work closely with early adopters in the space, moving fast to test our hypotheses in working code as part of a tight feedback loop with real users who were running weekly test builds.

       The types of complex and expensive 3D printed parts that might be simulated in Netfabb:

   - section_layout: 2col
     images:
-      - caption:
+      - caption: 'Parts printed in metal are often incredibly complex in nature, thus expensive and time-consuming to produce.
+Eliminating manufacturing failures by simulating these processes can save companies enormously.'
-        description:
+        description: 'Parts printed in metal are often incredibly complex by their very nature, thus expensive and time-consuming to produce.
+Eliminating manufacturing failures can save companies enormously.'
         url: '/projects/netfabb/netfabb-part1.jpeg'
         positioning:
         width: